 Black Forest Brownie Cake

 Inspired by Black Forest torte, this rich chocolate cake is served with fresh Bing cherries and whipped cream.
-Made in a springform pan, the cake is meant to rise quite high in the oven and then sink back down once it's been removed.
-Frozen cherries may be substituted for fresh.

 - 13 tablespoons butter, plus more for pan

 - 1 cup plus 2 tablespoons sugar, plus more for pan

 - 6 1/2 ounces bittersweet chocolate

 - 4 large eggs, 3 separated, 1 whole